Esri/defense-solutions-webappbuilder/DistanceAndDirection/ReadMe.md

 	* Start an interactive session by selecting the ‘Map Point’ icon
 	* Click on the map to create a starting (center) point.
 	* A graphic will be displayed using the calculated distance and the clicked point

+### Create a Circle using the Distance Calculator manually
+	* Choose the Circle tab on the Distance and Direction Widget
+	* Choose the type of circle you will create from in the ‘Create Circle From’ drop down list.
+	* Enter a coordinate into the **Center Point text** box
+	* Expand the Distance Calculator section
+	* Optionally change the time units using the **Time** dropdown box
+	* Enter a Time
+	* Optionally change the Rate units using the **Rate** dropdown box
+	* Enter a Rate
+	* Press the **Enter** key
+	* A graphic will then be displayed on the map showing the circle you created

 ### Create Ellipses Interactively
 	* Choose the Ellipse tab on the Distance and Directions Widget